 Health measures have morphed as the crisis has evolved, with staff learning as they go.
 Social distancing measures can be tricky in small shops, and they typically require restricting the number of people allowed in at one time.
 At Have A Heart’s small dispensary in downtown Seattle, only four customers are allowed inside at once.

 In Illinois, the dust had barely settled on newly-legal adult use cannabis sales when COVID-19 hit.
-Patrick Leavy became a budtender in January, a week into legalization, at the Chicago-area Sunnyside dispensary, owned by Cresco Labs.
-(Cresco is based in Chicago and, like Harvest, one of the largest multistate operators in the US.)
-Leavy estimates the small dispensary is about 15 by 35 feet, and is filled with eight to eighteen customers and staff at all times—making it difficult to follow proper social distancing guidelines.
+A budtender who started work just shortly after legalization at a Chicago-area Sunnyside dispensary owned by Cresco Labs estimates the small dispensary is filled with eight to eighteen customers and staff at all times—making it difficult to follow proper social distancing guidelines.
 Recommendations by the CDC and the Chicago Department of Public Health to wear face coverings, he said, went ignored at his shop until Illinois Governor J.B.
 Pritzker mandated them inside businesses starting May 1.
+(Cresco is based in Chicago and, like Harvest, one of the largest multistate operators in the US.)*

 In Massachusetts, in March, Governor Charlie Baker deemed medical cannabis essential but not adult use sales.
 Starting on May 25, adult use sales resumed curbside, but it will be at least three weeks before in-store sales can resume, assuming Phase 1 reopening goes as planned.